anant-k027/Imagify-TextToImage/README.md

 ---

 ## Features
-- AI-based image generation using the Clipdrop API.
+- Intelligent image creation powered by the Clipdrop API.
-- User authentication system with login and signup functionality.
 - Clean and modern user interface.
+- Built-in user access control with sign-up and login features.
+- Minimalistic and clean UI, focusing on simplicity and user experience.

 ---